kreijack/bombrowser/tests/TESTS.md

 ### Test 2.6 - Copy info..
 Test description:
-- In the "BOMBrowser - codes list" window insert code 8200% and press ENTER; Select the 2nd entry (820001); Press copy info
+- In the "BOMBrowser - codes list" window insert code 8200%
+- press ENTER
+- Select the 2nd entry (820001)
+- Press copy info

 Expected result: Pasting the clipboard content in a editor, the relevant information are showed